pramodkondur/NHL-Betting-Predictor-AWS-Flask-Docker-CI-CD/README.md

 Future steps could involve further improving the model's accuracy, improving the U.I., expanding the app to cover more aspects of the game, or incorporating live in-game data to provide real-time betting insights.
 With the foundation laid by this project, the potential for future enhancements is significant.

 Credits: [NHL](https://www.nhl.com/) and [Money Puck](https://moneypuck.com/data.htm)

+## Disclaimer

+**Responsible Betting**: Please remember that sports betting should be done responsibly.
+Always gamble within your means and be aware of the risks involved.
+Betting outcomes can be unpredictable, and it's crucial to manage your bankroll wisely.
+If you feel that your gambling habits are becoming problematic, consider seeking assistance from a professional or a support group.